LW.12825 / LW.12826 |

 Course Description

-Students will also develop professional skills that will enable them to contribute to these and other causes.
 As studies in social innovation and creative lawyering show, solutions to the increasingly complex threats to life on Earth require interdisciplinary tools, effective collaboration across national and organizational borders, and systemic approaches that capture the interconnections between environmental and social challenges.
-In this spirit, we will discuss and deploy skills such as ecological thinking, collaborative advocacy and lawyering, big data and visual investigations, social movement lawyering, systems analysis, and effective cooperation with scientific experts.
+Upon successful completion of the seminar and clinical components of the TERRA Clinic, students should be able to demonstrate the following knowledge and skills.

 Clinical Credit Structure and Time Commitment Expected